diegaum82/ApplicantAI/PROJECT_CONTEXT.md

 - Responsive design for mobile and desktop

 The UI is implemented using Thymeleaf templates with Bootstrap for styling and JavaScript for enhanced interactivity.

+## Match Results UI

+The system provides a comprehensive UI for displaying match results with the following features:
+- Visual representation of match scores using circular progress indicators
+- Detailed breakdown of skill, experience, and education scores
+- Categorized display of matching and missing skills
+- Accordion-based organization of optimization suggestions by category
+- Color-coded indicators for different match quality levels

+The UI is designed to be intuitive and actionable, helping users understand how to improve their resumes for specific job descriptions.

 ---